Review responses

 • Move offline (phone/email) so the dispute doesn’t live in public

-Templates you can copy/paste
+Templates you can copy and adapt

 Edit the bracketed parts.
-Keep it short.
+Keep it short, calm, and useful to the next buyer reading your profile.

 Template: Legit complaint